 CREATE TABLESPACEprivilege is needed to create, alter, or drop tablespaces and log file groups.

-As of MySQL 5.6.3, after a session has created a temporary table, the server performs no further privilege checks on the table.
+After a session has created a temporary table, the server performs no further privilege checks on the table.
 The creating session can perform any operation on the table, such as

 DELETEprivilege enables rows to be deleted from tables in a database.